nbaksalyar/safe_bindgen/README.md

 }
 ```

-This should work as is providing you've set up your project correctly. **Don't forget to add a
+This should work as is providing you've set up your project correctly.
-`build = ...` to your `[package]` section, see [the cargo docs] for more info.**
+**Don't forget to add a `build = ...` to your `[package]` section,
+see [the cargo docs] for more info.**

-rusty-cheddar will then create a `my_header.h` file in `include/`.
-Note that rusty-cheddar
+moz-cheddar will then create a `my_header.h` file in `include/`.
-emits very few warnings, it is up to the programmer to write a library which can be correctly
+Note that moz-cheddar emits very few warnings; it is up to the
-called from C.
+programmer to write a library which can be correctly called from C.

 #### API In a Module

 You can also place your API in a module to help keep your source code neat.
-To do this you must
-supply the name of the module to Cheddar, then ensure that the items are available in the
+To do this you must supply the name of the module to Cheddar, then ensure
-top-level scope:
+that the items are available in the top-level scope:

 ```rust
 // build.rs